5 Different Kinds Of Stressors And How They Affect Your Body

 Brief Naturalistic Stressors

 Brief naturalistic stressors occur naturally in your surroundings or environment, for example, taking some kind of a test.
 This stress that you experience usually tends to last only till the time or moment in that particular stressful situation.

 Stressful events sequences occur when there is some kind of a traumatic event that causes even more stress.
 For example, if you are a victim of some kind of a natural disaster and then have to go through the pain of losing your loved ones and pulling your life back together.

-The chronic stress are some kind of situations that occur and force you in changing your social roles or identity.
+The chronic stress is some kind of situation that occurs and forces you in changing your social roles or identity.

-Distant stress are the stress which a person has undergone a very long time back, but the mental and psychological effects of these stress continue to give their negative effects for a very long time.
+Distant stress is stress which a person has undergone for a very long time, but the mental and psychological effects of these stress continue to give their negative effects for a very long time.
 Some of the examples of this type of stress are as follow:

 - Abusing child

 Knowledge Is The Power When It Comes To Stress Management

 Now that you know the different kinds, you would be able to understand why you feel exhausted, overwhelmed, or anxious.
 It is therefore essential for you to know that it is not always possible for you to control their occurrence, but you can definitely control your reactions to them.